peterhudec/cljsx/README.md

   (js/document.querySelector "#mount-point"))
 ```

-There are other macros with the _pragmas_ bound to other [JSX] compatible
+There are other macros with _pragmas_ bound to other [JSX] compatible frameworks.
-frameworks.

 * `inferno>` bound to `inferno-create-element/createElement` and
   `inferno/Fragment`.